Skip to content

 5. REDUCING THERMAL RUNAWAY

 EV batteries have the potential to overheat, which can cause catastrophic damage to the electric vehicle.
-If one individual cell is damaged and starts burning, the fire might spread to other cells and create thermal runaway.
+If one individual cell is damaged and starts burning, the fire might spread to other cells and create a thermal runaway.

 Thermal runaway is the worst-case scenario for an EV manufacturer.
 Once the excess heat has escaped the cell, it can result in burning, melting, and explosions: not ideal for any driver.

 As a result, many batteries use die cut parts to protect the individual cells from thermal runaway by bonding cells to composites that reduce the risk of total failure.
+Flexible material converters create die cut parts using materials like flame-resistant PETs or polyamides for thermal management.

 EV batteries are full of delicate components that require effective, lightweight connections to ensure healthy battery life.

 If you’re planning to design EV battery components, you’ll want to discuss your plans with a converter to prove out concept and find the right material and process.
+Reach out to a converter for samples today, and you can test your part with suitable material to see whether it adds value to your EV battery design.

 avatar